 This is an experimental port from a C# server/database application - to a GitHub repo/VS Code extension.
 A concept driven by transformational conversations with a robotics firm - HAL Robotics.

 This site is built with Docs Assembler and hosted on GitHub Pages.
-You can view the source code and documentation structure in the Docs Assembler Demo repo.
+You can view the documentation structure in the Docs Assembler Demo repo or the Docs Assembler Demo Sandbox repo.

 Escape Documentation Hell

-This website is built with it.
-The ‘Vertical Kitchen Garden Planner’ embedded below is a single guide that illustrates the depth of complexity possible.
+This website is a guide built with Docs Assembler.
+The ‘Vertical Kitchen Garden Planner’ below, is a component embedded within it to give an idea of the complexity these guides can manage.

 The Problem with Traditional Manuals